TFMitchell/SecureVotingProject_CIS433/README.md

 C is the total number of clients.
 The PasswordAuthority's port should be specified, even if the passwords have been distributed already.

-Example command with parameters for running 5 servers: javaw Server 1 5 901 902 903 904 905 2 1001 1011 888 100
+Example commands with parameters for running 5 servers: javaw Server 1 5 901 902 903 904 905 2 1001 1011 888 100
 javaw Server 2 5 901 902 903 904 905 2 1002 1012 888 100
 javaw Server 3 5 901 902 903 904 905 2 1003 1013 888 100